 At the Sutardja Center for Entrepreneurship & Technology we welcome many international students to our programs.
 But what happens after graduation?
 Our thanks to SCET mentor Nadia Yakoob for contributing the article below to help students understand options for staying in the U.S. after graduation to build a startup, work, or study.
-Also, please read her previous article in the series to understand how Optional Practical Training (OPT) works, what the requirements for the O-1 Visa are, and how to obtain an L-1 or E-2 Visa.
+Also, please read her other articles in the series to understand how Optional Practical Training (OPT) works, what the requirements for the O-1 Visa are, and how to obtain an L-1 or E-2 Visa.

 For international students, the most common route to employment in the U.S. after graduating and completing optional practical training is to find an employer that will sponsor you for the H-1B visa.
 As you prepare for the job market and/or the discussion about visa sponsorship, this article will help you understand 1) the four key requirements for the H-1B visa, 2) the annual limit of H-1B visas and how it plays out, and 3) the terms and conditions of H-1B status once you obtain the visa.